quay/claircore/docs/matching_vulns.md

 A successful scan looks like this:

 1. updaters have ran either in the background on an interval or have had their Parse methods called and offline-loaded CVE data into the vulnstore
-2. a manifest is provided to libscan. libscan fetches all the layers, stacks the image like a container runtime would, and runs each `claircore.internal.scanner.PackageScanner` on each layer.
+2. a manifest is provided to libindex. libindex fetches all the layers, stacks the image like a container runtime would, and runs each `claircore.internal.scanner.PackageScanner` on each layer.
-3. libscan indexes all the packages found by each scanner and creates the necessary relations. a ScanReport is persisted to libscan's database summarizing what was found.
+3. libindex indexes all the packages found by each scanner and creates the necessary relations. a ScanReport is persisted to libindex's database summarizing what was found.
-4. a client request is made to libvuln. libvuln retrieves the ScanReport from libscan. libscan maybe running alongside libvuln in process or may be distributed the library is designed for modularity.
+4. a client request is made to libvuln. libvuln retrieves the ScanReport from libindex. libindex maybe running alongside libvuln in process or may be distributed the library is designed for modularity.
 5. libvuln concurrently creates all the configured Matchers and feeds them the packages summarized in the claircore.ScanReport.
 6. libvuln collects all the matched vulnerabilities returned from each Matcher and creates a request scoped claircore.VulnerabilityReport. this is returned to the client
 7. sometime later the vulnstore is updated. the next time a client asks for a response from libvuln a new claircore.VulnerabilityReport is generated. no caching or peristence takes place.